harrisonized/diy-transcriptomics/README.md

 	AttributeError: module 'keras.api._v2.keras' has no attribute 'layers'
 	```

-    If your keras version is too high (2.13.1), then you will see the following error:
+    If your keras version is inconsistent with one of your other packages, then you will see the following error:

 	```
 	Error in py_module_import(module, convert = convert):
 	AttributeError: module 'tensorflow.python.data.ops.from_tensor_slices_op' has no attribute '_TensorSliceDataset'
 	```

-	If you have a version of keras that is mid-range (2.11.0, 2.12.0), then you will see the following error:
+	If you have the right version of keras (>=2.10.0), then you will see the following error:

 	```
 	ValueError: Tried to convert 'shape' to a tensor and failed.